 - You can use a baking dish or a baking sheet.

 - If you’re avoiding butter, replace it for olive oil.

-- Chicken breasts — I use boneless skinless chicken breasts.
-Again, I prefer organic chicken breasts.
-It is important to use a high quality meat as some chicken breasts are injected with a solution of saltwater to plump it up so it looks better on the shelves.
+- Chicken breast — I use boneless skinless chicken breast.
+Again, I prefer organic chicken breast.
+It is important to use a high quality meat as some chicken breast are injected with a solution of saltwater to plump it up so it looks better on the shelves.

 - Kosher salt and freshly ground black pepper — Keep in mind that kosher salt is twice the size of table salt.
 A sprinkle of table salt is much saltier than the same amount in kosher salt.

 - Paprika — Use sweet or smoked paprika.

 - Butter — use Ghee if you’re doing Whole30.

 Some people like to season their chicken breast with spices and some brown sugar. but because I want to keep it low-carb, I didn’t add brown sugar.
 However, if you prefer, add one teaspoon of brown sugar to the spice mixture and season your chicken.

 How to Make Baked Chicken